jaysylvester/citizen/README.md

 - `response` The response object sent by the server
 - `route` Details of the route, such as the requested URL and the name of the route (controller)
 - `url` Any URL parameters that were passed (See "Routing and URLs" above)
-- `form` Data collected from a POST, if available
+- `form` Data collected from a POST
+- `payload` Data collected from a PUT
 - `cookie` An object containing any cookies that were sent with the request
 - `session` An object containing any session variables